VinceLaan/Homework/README.md

 # Homework
-so you can see what i make at school
+this is so you can see what i make at school